MounikaPadae10/SOC-Investigation-Reports-/Case-01-BruteForce/README.md

 `10.10.53.248`

-This IP became the primary investigation indicator for correlating additional authentication activity.
+This IP should be considered an important investigation indicator for correlation with related authentication activity.

 ---